m-lab/scraper/README.md

 [![Build Status](https://travis-ci.org/m-lab/scraper.svg?branch=master)](https://travis-ci.org/m-lab/scraper)
 [![Coverage Status](https://coveralls.io/repos/github/m-lab/scraper/badge.svg?branch=master)](https://coveralls.io/github/m-lab/scraper?branch=master)

+The scraper system has been turned down.
+Feel free to fork this repo for your own purposes.
+M-Lab is keeping it here for historical reasons, but this code is no longer being used.

 # Scraper
 Scrape experiment data off of MLab nodes and upload it to the ETL pipeline.